 MY VISION FOR CAMBRIDGE

-While Cambridge's Labour MP may do his job locally, in Westminster he is silent, and is allowing the Labour leadership to make decisions that are inherently damaging to our city.
+While Cambridge's Labour MP may do his job locally, he is Westminster's man in Cambridge and is allowing the Labour government to make decisions that are inherently damaging to our city without standing up to them.

-On Re-joining Europe, on Proportional Representation and on civil rights, Cambridge's wishes and interests are simply not represented where it matters.
+On re-joining Europe, on Proportional Representation and on the growth of Cambridge Cambridge's wishes and interests are simply not represented where it matters.

 Cambridge is a city at the forefront of academia, research and progress.
 However, under our Labour leadership we have become the most unequal city in the UK, and are facing a skills drain due to a combination of Brexit and the rising cost of living in the city.